 Of course, there are several stages to learning.
 The most important – and one that is often glossed over – is the need to get a clear idea of what has gone wrong in the first place.
 It is amazing how many incident investigations I have read that are a little hazy on what happened and why, but crystal clear on what should be learnt.
 Without clear understanding, the “learning”, falls into cliché – “more staff”, “better training” etc.

 At Verita we are particularly interested in the learning process.
 Having read so many internal investigations reports, the need for a sound investigatory process as the building block of being a learning organisation is clear to us.
-It is for that reason that we have partnered with a technology company (AlfaPeople) to produce Eva – a Microsoft based application which helps people through the process of investigating and automates the output.
+It is for that reason that we have partnered with Microsoft to produce Eva – an application which helps people through the process of investigating and automates the output.

 2021 could be the most challenging year in the NHS’s history.
 Now is the time to get this right.